Opa-/x1-mk1-usb2midi/README.md

 # X1 Mk1 USB2MIDI

-Native Instruments discontinued the support for the Traktor Kontrol X1 MK1 since MacOS Catalina.
-This means that the controller is not recognized by Traktor anymore and it's not possible to use it as a MIDI controller.
+Native Instruments discontinued the support for the Traktor Kontrol X1 MK1 since MacOS Catalina [see here](https://support.native-instruments.com/hc/en-us/articles/360014900358-Compatibility-of-Native-Instruments-Products-on-macOS).
+This means that the controller is not recognized by MacOS nor Traktor anymore and it's not possible to use it as a MIDI controller because Native Instruments doesn't want to develop a proper driver.

+Note that a nicer way of doing this would be to develop a real driver.
+But in order to use Apple's [DriverKit](https://developer.apple.com/documentation/driverkit), you need to enroll for Apple Developer Program for $99 a year.

-This program aims to :poop: on NI's planned obsolescence by providing a way to use the X1 MK1 as a MIDI controller with the software of your choice.
+This program aims to :poop: on NI's planned obsolescence and expensive Apple Dev Program by providing a way to use the X1 MK1 as a MIDI controller with the software of your choice.

 > Disclaimer: This is my first Rust program, use at your own risks :)